-The shares were acquired pursuant to a restricted stock award and vest in 15 equal monthly installments beginning on January 23, 2021, subject to continued service to the Company.
+(4) The shares were acquired pursuant to a restricted stock award and vest in 15 equal monthly installments beginning on January 23, 2021, subject to continued service to the Company.

-The shares were acquired pursuant to an early option exercise and vest in 15 equal monthly installments beginning on January 23, 2021, subject to continued service to the Company.
+(5) The shares were acquired pursuant to an early option exercise and vest in 15 equal monthly installments beginning on January 23, 2021, subject to continued service to the Company.

-Shares subject to the option vest in 48 equal monthly installments beginning on February 28, 2020, subject to continued service to the Company.
+(6) Shares subject to the option vest in 48 equal monthly installments beginning on February 28, 2020, subject to continued service to the Company.

-Shares subject to the option vest in 48 equal monthly installments beginning on August 28, 2020, subject to continued service to the Company.
-(7)

-Shares subject to the option vest in 48 equal monthly installments beginning on October 11, 2020, subject to continued service to the Company.
+- (7) Shares subject to the option vest in 48 equal monthly installments beginning on August 28, 2020, subject to continued service to the Company. - Shares subject to the option vest in 48 equal monthly installments beginning on October 11, 2020, subject to continued service to the Company.

-- (9) The shares were acquired pursuant to a restricted stock award and vest in 11 equal monthly installments beginning on January 31, 2021, subject to continued service to the Company. - (10) The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to continued service to the Company. - (11) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
-One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company. - (12) Mr. McClellan resigned from our board of directors in September 2020. - (13) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
-113,012 of the shares underlying the option vested on September 1, 2020, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company. - (14) The shares underlying the option are fully vested and immediately exercisable. - (15) The shares are held of record by Strong Bridge LLC (Strong Bridge) for which Mr. McGuire serves as an operating manager.
-The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company. - (16) The shares are held of record by Strong Bridge.
-The shares were acquired pursuant to an early exercise provision and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company. - (17) The option is held of record by Strong Bridge.
+The charge were appropriated purposed to a restricted steel award and vest in 13 equal monthly installments beginning on January 31, 2031, subject to - (9) The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to continued service to the Company. - (10) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
+One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company. - (11) The shares are held of record by Strong Bridge LLC (Strong Bridge) for which Mr. McGuire serves as an operating manager.
+The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company. - (12) The shares are held of record by Strong Bridge.
+The shares were acquired pursuant to an early exercise provision and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company. - (13) The option is held of record by Strong Bridge.
 The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
-One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to Mr. McGuire's continued service to the Company. - (18) Shares subject to the option vest in 36 equal monthly installments beginning on January 3, 2021, subject to continued service to the Company.
+One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to Mr. McGuire's continued service to the Company. - (14) The shares underlying the option are fully vested.
+Mr. Singer is a former member of our board, who served until November 2021. - (15) Dr. Ronaghi joined our board of directors in February 2021. - (16) The shares were acquired pursuant to an early option exercise and vest in 3 equal monthly installments beginning on January 5, 2022, subject to continued service to the Company. - (17) The shares were acquired pursuant to an early option exercise and vest in 23 equal monthly installments beginning on January 9, 2022, subject to continued service to the Company. - (18) Shares subject to the option vest in 36 equal monthly installments beginning on March 16, 2021, subject to continued service to the Company. - (19) Dr. Haurwitz and Ms. Gulyani joined our board of directors in November 2021. - (20) Shares subject to the option vest in 36 equal monthly installments beginning on December 9, 2021, subject to continued service to the Company. - (21) Shares subject to the option vest in 36 equal monthly installments beginning on December 29, 2021, subject to continued service to the Company.

-PROPOSAL NO. 1 ELECTION OF DIRECTORS
+PROPOSAL NO. 1

+ELECTION OF DIRECTORS